 How MSPs Manage IT Documentation

-This topic surfaced on the Reddit sysadmin thread recently and based on the comments, tech teams are turning to:
+This topic surfaced on the Reddit sysadmin thread recently, and based on the comments, tech teams are turning to:

-Powered by Markdown, this solution allows team members to write docs and publish online.
+Powered by Markdown, this solution allows team members to write docs and publish them online.
 It also features offline functionality and support for mobile users.

 Wiki.js is customizable, open-source wiki software.
 One of the IT pros who weighed in on Reddit pointed out that Wiki.js’ WYSIWYG editor made it easy for people to use.

 Mediawiki, the document management platform that powers Wikipedia, helps organize information and make it available to your team.
 One of the Reddit users pointed out that it’s easy to use and a viable option if flat permissions are acceptable for your organization.